DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: DexMV Platform

-Our simulation system is built on MuJoCo~\cite{todorov2012mujoco} with the Adroit Hand~\cite{kumar2013fast}.
+\textbf{Simulation System.} Our simulation system is built on MuJoCo~\cite{todorov2012mujoco} with the Adroit Hand~\cite{kumar2013fast}.
 We design multiple dexterous manipulation tasks aligned with human demonstrations.
-As shown in the bottom row of Figure~\ref{fig:main-fig}, we perform imitation learning by augmenting the Reinforcement Learning objective with the demonstrations from the computer vision system.
-Once the policy is trained, it can be tested on achieving manipulation tasks under different goals and object configurations.
-We will introduce the imitation learning algorithms in detail in Section~\ref{sec:imlearn}.
+As shown in the bottom row of Figure~\ref{fig:main-fig}, we perform imitation learning by augmenting the Reinforcement Learning with the collected demonstrations.
+Once the policy is trained, it can be tested on the same tasks with different goals and object configurations.